Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization

 \section{Results and Analysis}

 This section presents the molecular simulation results and analyses of our CIM-based algorithms, benchmarked against other quantum algorithms reported in the literature and classical methods.
-As described in Section \ref{sec:comp_details}, the simulations were performed on an emulator with a quantum-device noise model, and some on Rigetti's {\it Ankaa-3}.
+As described in Section~\ref{sec:comp_details}, the simulations were performed on an emulator with a quantum-device noise model, and the hardware calculations were on Rigetti's {\it Ankaa-3} QPU.
 The quantum resources requirements for our CIM-based algorithms compared to SQD and SqDRIFT methods are shown in Table~\ref{tab:all_details}.
 The simulation results show that our CIM-based algorithms achieve comparable or better accuracy than SQD methods while using lower quantum resources.